 Findings

-• CANE/t-CANE reach 95% of peak AUC using only 5–10% of available content, dramatically outperforming baselines in data efficiency.
+- CANE/t-CANE reach 95% of peak AUC with only 5–10% of available content data — far more data-efficient than baselines.

-• Of 1,552 cross-platform migrating narratives, 238 (15.3%) show statistically significant directional diffusion via Transfer Entropy; Truth Social is overrepresented as origin by ~11–14× relative to its post share.
+- Of 1,552 narratives showing cross-platform migration, 238 (15.3%) exhibit statistically significant directional diffusion; Truth Social is overrepresented as origin by ~11–14× relative to its post share.

-• A single high-entropy community of 2,864 users (0.33% of users, 2.14% of posts) is the first carrier of ~68–69% of migrating narratives; 122 users account for all earliest introductions of Truth Social narratives into X, with 4 users responsible for ~25%.
+- A single high-entropy discourse community of 2,864 users (0.33% of users, 2.14% of posts) is the first cross-platform carrier for ~68–69% of migrating narratives; just 122 users account for all earliest introductions of Truth Social narratives into X, and 4 users for ~25%.

-• Narratives where bridge users engage early (first 5% of participants) receive significantly higher likes, replies, and reposts than matched controls — robust even for low-virality narratives.
+- Narratives with early bridge-user engagement receive significantly more likes, replies, and reposts than matched controls, even for low-virality narratives.

-• Ablations confirm TF-IDF affiliation weighting beats raw counts/softmax, and FAISS-HNSW matches brute-force similarity at far lower cost.
+- Ablations confirm TF-IDF weighting beats raw count and softmax, and FAISS-HNSW matches brute-force similarity at far lower cost.

 Connections